yiorgosynkl/yiorgosynkl.github.io/_posts/2025-01-15-audio-programming.md

 ## Lesson 10

-Project deliverables:
-* Code
-* Documentation
-* Video / Audio
+I have completed a project for the purposes of this course.
+It's in a separate file.
+The project deliverables were the Code, Documentation and descriptive Video / Audio of plugin.

-## Lesson 08 - AM and FM
+## Lesson 08: AM and FM

 Wavetables is a type of oscillator.
 You get samples of maximum 1 second (more than one second is called sample based synthesis).
 And you repeat them.